leemathewbrooks/laravel-queue-raw-sqs/Readme.md

 ### Service Provider

-The service provider should register with Laravel automatically through a composer hook [Info](https://laravel.com/docs/5.6/packages#package-discovery).
+The service provider should register with Laravel automatically through Laravel 5.6's package discovery feature.

 If this doesn't work, you can  manually register the service provider by  adding the following line to the `providers` array in your `config/app.php` file.

 ```php